slamb2k/abel-ai/webapp/tests/README.md

-﻿# ABEL Chat Web App Scenario Tests
+﻿# GAVIN Chat Web App Scenario Tests

 ## How to set up the tests to run locally